*THIS IS A DIGITAL PRODUCT*

 Not interested in creating a wearable succulent garden?
 These tiny succulents would also be fabulous for embellishing boxes, frames and more.
 The techniques you’ll learn can be used to create life size home decor pieces too - made entirely of clay.
 Just alter your sizes as needed and let your creativity take care of the rest.
 I use a no-bake clay in the video, but you can substitute your favorite oven bake clay as you wish.
 The techniques will be the same.

 This is a polymer clay and mixed media online workshop, you receive a PDF with links to download your videos.

-5 videos and an 6 page PDF with a materials list and outline of the workshops.
+1 video and an 8 page PDF with a materials list and outline of the workshop.

 *Please note- the class is optimized to download and save onto a computer.
 On a tablet, you may PLAY and WATCH all the videos to your heart's content as many times as you like, but you may not be able to download them to keep.
 Please login to a computer to download and keep the video files.
 Most tablets and phones are not equipped with the amount of memory needed to download large video files.

 ***You will receive a download that you can use over and over again.***